You can register as an organ donor on your fishing license.

 As a donor, you can save and heal over 75 lives!

 Did you know that a new name is added to the transplant waiting list every 9 minutes?
-Today, there are more than 100,000 people in the U.S. waiting for a life-saving transplant.
+Today, there are about 100,000 people in the U.S. waiting for a life-saving transplant.
 By checking the box as an organ, eye and tissue donor you can save and heal over 75 lives.

 It’s a decision that makes a reel difference!